Geethree/g3-site/resume/markdown/gspencer_eng.md

 Experience
 ----------
 2022 - Present
-:   **[Cruise] - Senior Site Reliability Enginner II**
+:   **[Cruise] - Staff Site Reliability Enginner**

-	Scaling the Fleet Product team's services vertically, horizontally and across regions to support Cruise's commericalization plan as autonomous vehicle fleets are rolled out to new geographic regions.
+	Designing and implementing a state of the art application and infrastructure deployment platform that helps Cruise's ~2500 engineers bring their ideas to the road.
+Key features include release attestation, packaging, visibility, governance, centralized user interface and commandline tools to make the delivery process as seamless and efficient as possible.

 2021 - 2022
 :   **[Skydio] - Engineering Manager - Infrastructure/Site Reliability**